Is It Safe to Use a Hotel Room Safe?

 For illustration, here’s an example of someone hacking a Safemark hotel safe.

-To test this, you can simply find the manufacturer/model of the safe in your hotel room and then a quick Google search might yield results for the default password.
+To test this, you can simply find the manufacturer/model of the safe in your hotel room and then a quick search might yield results for the default password.

-Belongings to put into the safe
+Belongings you might put into the safe

 There are a lot of common items that people like to put into hotel safes.
 I’ll cover a few of these below and present you with some alternative ways of carrying or storing these goods.